Table of Contents

 - Sugar or Honey (optional): Adds a touch of sweetness and helps with browning.

-You donât need a fancy setup, but a few basic tools will make your life easier:
+You don’t need to set it up, but a few essential tools will make your life easier:

 - Mixing Bowl: A large, sturdy bowl for mixing and proofing.